dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 4/README.md

 root@k8s-master:~#
 </code></pre>

-4. On K8S master node, from the folder where the "ncp-ubuntu.yaml" was copied to in the node (in the previous post), run "kubectl apply -f ncp-ubuntu.yaml".
+4. On K8S master node, from the folder where the "ncp-ubuntu.yaml" was copied to in the node (in the previous post), run "sudo kubectl apply -f ncp-ubuntu.yaml".
 This command will create a namespace as "nsx-system" in the K8S cluster, then associate a few services accounts and cluster roles in that namespace, then create NCP deployment, NSX NCP Bootstracp daemonset, NSX Node Agent daemonset.

-All of the above can be verified by running "kubectl get all -n nsx-system".
+All of the above can be verified by running "sudo kubectl get all -n nsx-system".
 As shown below.

 <pre><code>
-root@k8s-master:~# kubectl get all -n nsx-system
-NAME                           READY   STATUS    RESTARTS   AGE pod/nsx-ncp-848cc8c8ff-k6vfg   1/1     Running   0          13d
-pod/nsx-ncp-bootstrap-4mxj5    1/1     Running   0          14d
+root@k8s-master:~# sudo kubectl get all -n nsx-system NAME                           READY   STATUS    RESTARTS   AGE pod/nsx-ncp-848cc8c8ff-k6vfg   1/1     Running   0          13d pod/nsx-ncp-bootstrap-4mxj5    1/1     Running   0          14d